The example age demographics of physiotherapy | Life stages series | Age 18 to 25

 Try and keep within a healthy weight range.
 The heavier you are, the more load is put through your joints.
 This load further increases when you transition from walking to running.
 If you need help with your diet, Fiona Hayers is available for consultation: www.nourishfromwithin.co.uk

 Contact Life Made Simple Physiotherapy

-We hope the first in this series of age-related blogs is helpful as we progress through the balance of 2021 and beyond.
+We hope the second in this series of age-related blogs is helpful as we progress through the balance of 2021 and beyond.
 We hope you will see that thinking about your physiotherapy care is important and chatting through what you anticipate and expect is part of that process.
 Please do contact Life Made Simple Physiotherapy by email at Physio@lifemadesimple.co.uk or by telephone on 07309 272 555 for your individual physiotherapy needs and care.